 On Monday, January 21st, 2019, Americans and people across the world will partake in festivities celebrating the life, legacy, and loving sacrifice of Dr. Martin Luther King Jr.– a man who brought hope and healing to the world.

 On this holiday, St. Louis is prepared to do its fair share of commemorating the unconditional love, forgiveness, and nonviolence that embodied Dr. King’s revolutionary spirit through a plethora of scheduled events.

-There is the annual MLK parade hosted by The Urban League, UMSL’s annual day of service event, Washington University’s annual MLK lecture series, and a host of other events including the first ever yoga flow honoring the life of MLK.
+There is the annual MLK parade hosted by The Urban League, UMSL’s annual day of service event, Washington University’s annual MLK lecture series, and a host of other events including the second-annual flow honoring the life of MLK, hosted by The Collective.
 After all, MLK was a great yogi!

 Yep, I said it– Yogi.

 If you were to do a Google search, which I tried, you will not find pictures of Dr. King in Adho Mukha Svanasana or downward facing dog pose nor would you find pictures of him in Bakāsana or crow pose, yet I still stand by my claim that Dr. King was a great yogi.